How to Choose Composite Decking

 In addition, depending on the system, you may need end caps, reinforcement pieces, special trim or skirt pieces, and add-ons like railings, posts and post caps.
 Research the installation and the add-ons so you have a complete picture of the costs before you buy the decking.

-Synthetic decking materials are required to have a valid Evaluation Service Report (ESR) to be considered approved for use by many local building departments.
+Synthetic decking materials must have a valid Evaluation Service Report (ESR) to be considered approved for use by many local building departments.
 ESR reports are issued by a nonprofit code-compliance testing agency.
-They show the results of tests for moisture absorption, abrasion resistance, fastener spacing, allowable spans and stresses and more.
-Visit decks.com or icc-es.org, or type the ESR number for each product (ask the manufacturer or check the product literature) into your Web browser.
+They show test results for moisture absorption, abrasion resistance, fastener spacing, allowable spans and stresses and more.
+Visit decks.com or icc-es.org, or type the ESR number for each product (ask the manufacturer or check the product literature).